codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do cows not have toes?
-They lactose!
+How do you make holy water?
+You boil the hell out of it.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Who is the original author of the realtime physics engine called PhysX?
- 1. Motherboard
+ 1. NovodeX
- 2. Graphics Processing Unit
+ 2. Ageia
- 3. Central Processing Unit
+ 3. Nvidia
- 4. Hard Disk Drive
+ 4. AMD

 <details>
   <summary>Answer</summary>
-  Motherboard
+  NovodeX
 </details>